edayot/ItemIO/docs/networking/network.md

 ## Unique identifier
-All network component have a `itemio.network_id.low` and `itemio.network_id.high`, it's a unique identifier for separacting networks.
+All network component have a `itemio.network_id.low` and `itemio.network_id.high` scores, it's a unique identifier for separating networks.

-It's updated at every cable/servo placement
+It's updated at every cable/servo placement or removal.

 ## Functionalities

-What ItemIO does every second for each network (for imroving performance not all network are process on the same tick) :
+What ItemIO does every second for each network (each network is not processed at the same time) :

 1. Take all network
 2. For each network process them :